sifrr/sifrr/packages/browser/sifrr-dom/README.md

 // Default Setup Config for Sifrr Dom const config = {
   baseUrl: '', // base url for sifrr elements, should start with '/' and should not end with '/'
-  useShadowRoot: true // use shadow root by default or not }
+  useShadowRoot: true, // use shadow root by default or not
+  events: [] // synthetic event listerners to add, read more in Synthetic Events section }
 // Set up Sifrr-Dom
 Sifrr.Dom.setup(config);